 Arlen MeyersSoPE President & Co-Founder

 Dr. Meyers is a retired professor of otolaryngology, dentistry, and engineering at the University of Colorado Anschutz Medical campus and President and CEO of SoPE.
+He is a Strategy Advisor to Medical Intelligence 10 (MI10), a healthcare AI consulting group.
 He has founded several medical device companies and is also the cofounder of a medical tourism company.
 His primary research centers around biomedical and health innovation and entrepreneurship and life science technology commercialization.
 He consults for and speaks to companies, governments, colleges and universities around the world who need expertise and contacts in the areas of bio entrepreneurship, bioscience, healthcare, healthcare IT, medical tourism — nationally and internationally, new product development, product design, and financing new ventures.
 Dr. Meyers is a Fulbright Scholar and a former Harvard-Macy Fellow.
 A devoted and prolific member of the SoPE community, Dr. Meyers also leads the Colorado Chapter of SoPE.

 Cynthia StamerManagement Solutions Lawyer, Cynthia Marcotte Stamer PC